-Dialysis and Travel support pages - Dialysis Konnections and our Australian Dialysis Unit Guide
+|Other pages: Dialysis Konnections and our Australian Dialysis Unit Guide

-However, when you live with chronic disease there are major road blocks to negotiate before you can travel sensibly.
+If well enough, with careful planning, a holiday can boost your confidence and well being.
+However, when you live with any chronic disease, there are major road blocks to negotiate before you can travel sensibly.

 Booking travel dialysis arrangements in Australia